-The red grape variety may come from England, The most important of the approximately 100 Synonyms grouped alphabetically by country are Black Muscat ( Australia ), Muscat Albertdient's ( Belgium ), Moscatel de Hamburgo ( Brazil ), Frankenthaler, Muskat Trollinger, Trollinger nutmeg ( Germany ), Black Muscat, Black Muscat of Alexandria, Muscat Hamburgh, Snow's Muscat Hamburgh, Venn's Seedling, Venn's Seedling Black Muscat ( England ), Hamburg Musqué, Muscat de Hamburg, Oeillade Musquée ( France ), Moschato Amvourgou, Moschato Tyrnavou ( Greece ), Gulabi ( India ), Malvasia Nera, Moscato d'Amburgo, Moscato Nero, Moscato Nero d'Acqui, Zibibbo Nero ( Italy ), Muscat Hamburg Crni ( Croatia ), Moscatel Prato ( Portugal ), Tamâioasa Hamburg, Tamîioasa Hamburg, Tamâioasa Neagra ( Romania ), Moscatel de Hamburgo ( Spain.
+The red grape variety may come from England, The most important of the around 100 Synonyms Black Muscat is grouped alphabetically by country ( Australia ), Muscat Albertdient's ( Belgium ), Moscatel de Hamburgo ( Brazil ), Frankenthaler, Muskat-Trollinger, Trollinger-Muskat ( Germany ), Black Muscat, Black Muscat of Alexandria, Muscat Hamburgh, Snow's Muscat Hamburgh, Venn's Seedling, Venn's Seedling Black Muscat ( England ), Hamburg Musqué, Muscat de Hamburg, Oeillade Musquée ( France ), Moschato Amvourgou, Moschato Tyrnavou ( Greece ), Gulabi ( India ), Malvasia Nera, Moscato d'Amburgo, Moscato Nero, Moscato Nero d'Acqui, Zibibbo Nero ( Italy ), Muscat Hamburg Crni ( Croatia ), Moscatel Prato ( Portugal ), Tamâioasa Hamburg, Tamîioasa Hamburg, Tamâioasa Neagra ( Romania ), Moscatel de Hamburgo ( Spain.
 Uruguay ), Hamburgii Muskotály ( Hungary ), Black Hamburg, Black Muscat, Muscat Hamburg ( United States.
 Cyprus ).

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Aleatico (Moscato Nero) or Moschomavro be confused.
-Most recent in 2015 DNA analysis it is a cross between Schiava Grossa x Muscat d'Alexandrie (which also explains the extremely confusing synonym Black Muscat of Alexandria).
-This had rightly already the two Ampelographen Alberto Pirovano (1884-1973) and Louis Levadoux suspected.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Aleatico (Moscato Nero) or Moschomavro be confused.
+According to last done in 2015 DNA analysis is a cross between Schiava Grossa x Muscat d'Alexandrie (which explains the extremely confusing synonym Black Muscat of Alexandria).
+The two ampelographers Alberto already had this correctly Pirovano (1884-1973) and Louis Levadoux suspected.

-Due to its good qualities, Muscat d'Hamburg was a crossing partner in many new varieties of winepress and table grapes.
-Especially in young winegrowing in China many intersections with the Asian species have emerged Vitis amurensis, Among other things, she continued to give her genes Academica.
+Because of its good properties, Muscat d'Hamburg was a crossing partner with many new varieties of wine and table grapes.
+Especially in young viticulture in China there were many crosses with the Asian species Vitis amurensis, Among other things, she passed on her genes Academica.
 Adelaide.
-Alphonse Lavallee.
+Alphonse Lavallée.
 Aminia.
 Amur.
 Angelo Pirovano.
 Anmeigui.
 Bashkanskii Krasnyi.
 Beichun.
 Campbell Early.
 Canada Muscat. complexa.
 Dostoinyi.
 Early Muscat.
 Exalta.
 Fioletovy Ranny.
 Franca.
 Giovanna.
 Golden Muscat.
 Italia.
 Kossuth Ferenc.
 Liana.
 Manzoni Moscato.
 Mills.
 Misket Dunavski.
 Misket Kailachki.
-Misket Plevensky.
+Misket Plevenski.
 Muscat Bailey A. New York Muscat.
 Oberon.
 Oeillade de Conzieu.
 Perlona.
+Pierrelle.
 Pobeda.
 Quanlongzhu.
 Quanyu B. Quassaic.
 Santarena.
 Sarba.
 Schönburger.
-Great Hamburg.
+Super Hamburg.
 Tentação.
 Teresita.
 Vera Cruz. viola.
 Xenia.
 Yulski Biser.
 Yüluzhu and Zeyu,

-The medium-maturing, high-yielding vine yields more alcohol-rich, ruby-colored red wines with subtle pronounced nutmeg, The variety is worldwide but mainly as table grape used and therefore often cultivated in greenhouses.
-Under the name Muskat Trollinger she becomes in Germany Cultivated as a wine grape, the cultivation can be traced back to 1850.
-In 2009, the acreage amounted to 65 hectares, of which 64 in Wuerttemberg, Acreage in 2010 was in Australia.
+The medium-maturing, high-yielding vine produces rather low-alcohol, ruby-colored red wines with subtly pronounced nutmeg, The variety is mainly used worldwide as table grape used and therefore often cultivated in greenhouses.
+Under the name Muskat-Trollinger it is in Germany Cultivated as a wine grape, the cultivation can be traced back to 1850.
+In 2009, the acreage was 65 hectares, of which 64 in Wuerttemberg, There was cultivation area in 2010 in Australia.
 France (3,504 ha), Greece.
 Italy.
 California.
 Portugal.
 Spain.
 Romania.
 Russia (180 ha), South Africa.
-Uruguay (1,500 ha) and Cyprus, The variety finished in 2010, a total of 8,137 hectares of vineyards.
-Compared to the year 2000, at that time 7,066 hectares, there was an increase of 15%.
-It occupies the worldwide varieties ranking the rank 82.
+Uruguay (1,500 ha) and Cyprus, The variety occupied 8,137 hectares of vineyards in 2010.
+Compared to 2000 with 7,066 hectares at the time, there was an increase of 15%.
+It documents worldwide varieties ranking rank 82.